 An oxygen concentration at the level of the benchmark, 2 mg/l, is thought likely to cause adverse effects in marine organisms.
-In laboratory experiments, a reduction in the oxygen tension of seawater from 148 mm Hg (air saturated seawater) to 50 mmHg rapidly resulted in reduced heart rate in limpets of the genus Patella (Marshall & McQuaid, 1993).
+In laboratory experiments a reduction in the oxygen tension of seawater from 148 mm Hg (air saturated seawater) to 50 mm Hg rapidly resulted in reduced heart rate in limpets of the genus Patella (Marshall & McQuaid, 1993).
 Heartbeat rate returned to normal in oxygenated water within two hours.
-Limpets can survive for a short time in anoxic seawater; Grenon & Walker (1981) found that in oxygen-free water limpets could survive up to 36 hours, although Marshall & McQuaid (1989) found a lower tolerance for Patella granularis, which survived up to 11 hours in anoxic water.
+Limpets can survive for a short time in anoxic seawater; Grenon & Walker, (1981) found that in oxygen free water limpets could survive up to 36 hours, although Marshall & McQuaid (1989) found a lower tolerance for Patella granularis, which survived up to 11 hours in anoxic water.
 Therefore, some individuals may survive for one week at an oxygen concentration of 2 mg/l.
-Exposure would be mediated by the position of the biotope in the upper to mid-shore as Patella vulgata is able to respire in the air and would only be exposed to low oxygen in the water column intermittently during periods of tidal immersion.
+However, Patella vulgata is an intertidal species, being able to respire in air, so would only be exposed to low oxygen in the water column intermittently during periods of tidal immersion.
 In addition, in areas of wave exposure and moderately strong current flow low oxygen levels in the water are unlikely to persist for very long.

-Barnacles seem to have a high tolerance of anaerobic conditions.
-Chthamalus stellatus / Chthamalus montagui have, for example, been shown to be relatively unaffected by smothering by oil.
-Monterosso (1930) showed experimentally that the species can survive complete smothering by petroleum jelly for approximately two months, by respiring anaerobically.
-Complete smothering caused by the Torrey Canyon oil spill yielded similar results; a few Semibalanus balanoides died, yet Chthamalus stellatus / Chthamalus montagui seemed unaffected (Smith, 1968).
 Semibalanus balanoides can respire anaerobically, so they can tolerate some reduction in oxygen concentration (Newell, 1979).
-When placed in wet nitrogen, where oxygen stress is maximal and desiccation stress is low, Semibalanus balanoides have a mean survival time of five days (Barnes et al., 1963).
+When placed in wet nitrogen, where oxygen stress is maximal and desiccation stress is low, Semibalanus balanoides have a mean survival time of 5 days (Barnes et al., 1963).

 Sensitivity assessment.
-The characterizing species Patella vulgata and Semibalanus balanoides are considered to be 'Not Sensitive' to deoxygenation at the pressure benchmark.
-Resistance is, therefore, assessed as 'High' and resilience as 'High' (no effect to recover from).
-In addition, as this biotope occurs in the intertidal, emergence will mitigate the effects of hypoxic surface waters as will the exposure to wave action and water flows and the biotope is considered to be 'Not sensitive' to this pressure.
+The characterizing species Patella vulgata and Semibalanus balanaides are considered to be 'Not Sensitive' to deoxygenation at the pressure benchmark.
+Resistance is therefore assessed as 'High' and resilience as 'High' (no effect to recover from), resulting in a sensitivity of 'Not sensitive'.
+However, as this biotope occurs in the intertidal, emergence will mitigate the effects of hypoxic surface waters as will the exposure to wave action and water flows and this pressure is considered to be 'Not relevant'.